 Explaining this one requires a bit of scientific jargon, but bear with us.
 Swimming requires that the swimmer utilize bilateral cross-patterning movements—movements on both sides of the body that work with each other to facilitate the movement of the swimmer.
 This aids in the development of nerve fibers in the corpus callosum, which is the section of the brain that connects the two hemispheres.
 Studies have shown that children who start swimming at a young age can reach their developmental milestones earlier than the average child, especially concerning gross-motor and visual-motor skills.

-Ultimately, any form of exercise that gets the heart pumping is going the deliver benefits to both the body and the brain.
+Ultimately, any form of exercise that gets the heart pumping will deliver benefits to both the body and the brain.
 However, swimming does offer some added advantages over other forms of exercise.
 If you are interested in seeing how swimming can help you or your child, allow Blue Buoy Swim School to help!
 Our expertly trained, year-round swim instructors will ensure that swimming is always a fulfilling, pleasant experience.
 Contact us so you can tour our facilities and enjoy your first lesson.